alimamulla/Portfolio/Troubleshooting Article.md

 ## Solutions

-- Ensure you've read and understand [WhatsApp Business Policy](https://www.whatsapp.com/legal/business-policy/) and the [Commerce Policy](https://www.facebook.com/policies/commerce).
-- Ensure your messaging practices align with these policies.

-- If your account is **temporarily disabled**, Meta may automatically re-enable it within **24 hours**.
+- If your account is temporarily disabled, Meta may automatically re-enable it within **24 hours**.

 - If your account has been disabled for more than one day:
   1. Log in to your [WhatsApp Business Manager](https://business.facebook.com/) account.
   2. Navigate to your **WhatsApp Business account settings**.
-  3. Review any messages or flags indicating **why the account was disabled**.
+  3. Review messages or flags indicating **why the account was disabled**.
-  4. If instructions are provided within Business Manager, follow them carefully to request a review or appeal.
+  4. If instructions are provided within Business Manager, follow them to request a review or appeal.
-  5. If your account is still blocked after resolving the issue,  contact the WhatsApp support team:
+  5. If your account is blocked after resolving the issue, contact the WhatsApp support team:
   **📧 smb_web@support.whatsapp.com**

 ---